Fa Zheng: Appraisal

 Chen Shou, who wrote Fa Zheng's biography in the Sanguozhi, appraised Fa as follows: "Fa Zheng clearly foresaw success and failure.
 Therefore, he had talent for all sort of unusual tactics and strategies.
 However, he was not known to be of good moral character.
-In comparison with officials from (Cao) Wei, if Pang Tong was akin to Xun Yu and Xun You then Fa Zheng should be comparable to Cheng (Yu) and Guo (Jia)."
+In comparison with officials from (Cao) Wei, Pang Tong would be similar to Xun Yu like a brother while Fa Zheng would be of the same nefarious kind as Cheng and Guo."

-Yang Xi wrote an appraisal on Fa Zheng as follows: "The Marquis Yi was talented for stratagem, could anticipate both rise and decline of the world.
+Yang Xi, who wrote the Ji Han Fuchen Zan (季漢輔臣贊; pub.
+241), a collection of praises of notable persons who served in the Shu Han state, appraised him as follows: "Marquis Yi (翼侯; Fa Zheng) was talented for stratagem, could anticipate both rise and decline of the world.
 Entrusted with the foundation by his Lord, he answered with correct instruction and counsel.
 With a swift thought he managed his calculation, would observe the situation and perceive the opportunity."

 In popular culture

 Fa Zheng became a playable character in Koei's Dynasty Warriors 8: Xtreme Legends.